Hong Kong’s tax system activities are as follows:

-There are no capital gains taxes, no withholding taxes, no sales taxes, no VAT, no annual net worth taxes and no accumulated earnings taxes on companies which retain earnings rather than distribute them.
+There are no capital gains taxes, no withholding taxes, no sales taxes, no VAT, no annual net worth taxes, and no accumulated earnings taxes on companies that retain earnings rather than distribute them.
 Taxes are only levied on income “derived from or arising in” Hong Kong and not on income sourced outside the Territory.
 The residential or non-residential status of an entity is irrelevant.

-Nominee Service is consisted of Nominee Director and/or Nominee Shareholder.
+Nominee Service consists of Nominee Director and/or Nominee Shareholder.
 Both, corporate and individual Nominee Directors and Shareholders are available internationally.

 The Hong Kong government makes it mandatory to list the company’s details on the Companies Registry for public viewing.
 Directors and Shareholders are in both the Government and Public record, but privacy can be maintained through Nominee Service.

-Company name can be in English and Chinese language only.
+Company names can be in English and Chinese language only.
 A name that is similar or identical to an already existing company will not be approved.
-Name of the company must end with “Limited” or “Ltd”
+The name of the company must end with “Limited” or “Ltd”.

-For Hong Kong companies we can assist you with the bank account opening in Hong Kong or internationally.
+For Hong Kong companies we can assist you with bank account opening in Hong Kong or internationally.
 The banks we cooperate with are reliable financial institutions with a long tradition in private and corporate banking.
-Our clients are provided with an excellent customer service, online banking, Visa and/or Master cards, as well as other services, such as factoring, foreign exchange, savings and specialized banking solutions.
+Our clients are provided with excellent customer service, online banking, Visa and/or Master cards, and other services, such as factoring, foreign exchange, savings, and specialized banking solutions.